-Dr. Ana García-Sacristán, in the group of Dr. Carlos Briones in the Department of Molecular Evolution at the Centro de Astrobiología (CAB), is using modified DNA oligonucleotides synthesized by IBA for optimizing new applications of DNA microarrays-based methodologies.
+Dr. Ana García-Sacristán, part of Dr. Carlos Brione's group, in the Department of Molecular Evolution at the Centro de Astrobiología (CAB), uses modified DNA oligonucleotides synthesized by IBA for optimizing new applications of DNA microarrays-based methodologies.
 "In particular, we are currently taking advance of the performance of IBA technology for the synthesis of DNA oligonucleotides modified with a "C6" amino linker [NH2(CH2)6] at their 5´end.
 We immobilize such modified oligos onto microarray slides with a super-epoxy-coated surface.
 The amino-modified 5' end of the oligos is followed by a 15 nt-long DNA spacer and the specific sequence complementary to the region of interest.
 We are currently using our DNA microarrays for the structural characterization of native viral genomic RNA previously labeled with fluorescent dyes."

 24mer and 48mer oligonucleotides, Cy3-labeled at

 the 3’-end and modified with a thiol linker at the 5’- end, were custom

 synthesized by IBA.
 The thiol linker was used to chemically graft the strands

 to a gold surface (S-Au bond), including gold electrodes.
 Firstly, single stranded

 oligonucleotides were adsorbed onto the surface and used for measurements.
 The layers were then hybridized with nucleic acids of complementary sequence,

 so that measurements could be repeated in the double stranded conformation.